“SCIENCE THAT CONSERVES CALIFORNIA BIODIVERSITY”

 - Fund outstanding conservation research by UCLA graduate students

 - Raise the visibility and impact of conservation science through our Annual Lecture, Public Discussion, and workshop series

-The La Kretz Center gains its strength through partnerships on and off campus.
-We are affiliated with a diverse network of UCLA faculty, postdocs, and students, and we work closely with the U.S. National Park Service, the Los Angeles County Museum of Natural History, the Orange County Natural Communities Coalition, The Nature Conservancy, US Geological Service, US Fish and Wildlife Service, and the California Department of Fish and Wildlife to protect and restore California’s biodiversity resources.
+We are affiliated with a diverse network of UCLA faculty, postdocs and students, and we work closely with our partners, including the U.S. National Park Service, the Museum of Natural History of Los Angeles County, The Nature Conservancy, the U.S. Geological Survey, the U.S. Fish and Wildlife Service, the California Department of Fish and Wildlife, the U.S. Bureau of Land Management, and the Natural Communities Coalition.
+Our collective goal is to protect and restore California’s biodiversity, in ecosystems ranging from urban LA landscapes to pristine national parks.

 The La Kretz Center is made possible by a generous endowment from UCLA alumnus and philanthropist Morton La Kretz.